Meteora — Hero

 Private room with private bathroom

-Vavitsa Guesthouse — TV, air conditioning, refrigerator, communal breakfast area
+Vavitsa Guesthouse — 7 private rooms, TV, air conditioning, refrigerator, communal breakfast area

 Breakfast daily